-In all honesty, it isn’t always possible to tell why a tooth died, but there are a number of reasons why it could happen and in some cases it’s quite easy to tell what the problem was.
-The cause of a dead tooth isn’t always the same.
+In all honesty, it isn’t always possible to tell why a tooth died.
+There are many reasons why it could happen and in some cases it’s quite easy to tell what the problem was.
+The causes aren’t always the same.
 Trauma to the tooth (like a knock when you fall to the ground or walk into a wall) can cause the nerve to die, but nerves can also die because of tooth decay.
-When a cavity in the tooth is formed, bacteria can infect the inside of the tooth and cause the nerves to die.
-Another common cause is when most of the pressure of your bite is on only one or two teeth, this can lead to a tooth being worn down more than others and can cause the nerve to die in certain cases.
+When a cavity forms in the tooth, bacteria can infect the inside of the tooth and cause the nerves to die.
+Another common cause is when most of the pressure of your bite is on only one or two teeth.
+This can lead to a tooth wearing down more than others and can cause the nerve to die in certain cases.

-How to Spot a Dead Tooth
+How to spot a dead tooth

-Treatment for a Dead Tooth
+Treatment for a dead tooth

 If you suspect you might have a dead tooth, make an appointment with your dentist as soon as possible.
-Even if you aren’t completely sure whether or not the tooth is dead, the consequences of leaving a dead tooth untreated could have a serious impact on your oral health.
+Even if you aren’t completely sure whether or not the tooth is dead, you should talk to your dentist.
+The consequences of leaving one untreated could have a serious impact on your oral health.

 It’s better to see your dentist as soon as possible to avoid any more damage.
 Your dentist may even be able to save the tooth if they see it early enough.